-Student housing is available through an online application and room selection process.
+Student housing is available through an online application (https://thiel.erezlife.com) and returning students also participate in the online room selection process.
 Three traditional-style residence halls (Florence West, Hodge, and Sawhill) are co-ed halls that typically house first year students.
 Bane and Stewart are traditional-style residence halls, co-ed by floor, and are available to upper-class students through the general room draw process.
 The Theme Houses are small, house-style residences that are available to upper-class students through the theme housing application process.
-The Davis Square, College Avenue, and Townhouse apartments are one-to-five person units that house upper-class students and include living room, kitchen, bathroom, and one to four bedrooms in each unit.
+College Avenue and Townhouse apartments are one-to-five-person units that house upper-class students and include living room, kitchen, bathroom, and one to four bedrooms in each unit.
+Davis Square is an on campus one to two-person unit for graduate students while Trinity Pointe is an off-campus housing facility used to house students in our graduate programs, and each efficiency apartment includes a bedroom area, living room area, small kitchen, and private bathroom.
 All residences are appropriately furnished.

-The following options are offered for selection of individual rooms that will apply to ALL housing: Double occupancy (two persons per room); single occupancy (there is an additional charge for a private room).
+The following options of individual rooms apply to ALL undergraduate residence halls: Double occupancy (two persons per room); single occupancy (there is an additional charge for a private room).
 A student may occupy a private room if he/she pays for that privilege and space is available.